Menu

 Ecosystem Infrastructure

-GIFT City 46th in Global Financial Centres Index 2025; metro connectivity underway; walk-to-work urban design
+GIFT City ranked 46th in the Global Financial Centres Index 2025

-GIFT City’s greenfield infrastructure (underground utilities, district cooling, automated waste systems) provides an operating environment that older Indian metros cannot replicate; metro integration with Ahmedabad will further compress talent catchment radius.
+Metro connectivity underway.
+Walk-to-work campus design.
+GIFT City's greenfield infrastructure including underground utilities, district cooling, and automated waste systems provides an operating environment that older Indian metros cannot replicate.

 Academic Linkages

-IIM-A, IIT Gandhinagar, DA-IICT, Nirma, MICA, NID, CEPT, Deakin University, University of Wollongong
+IIM Ahmedabad, IIT Gandhinagar, DA-IICT, Nirma University, PDEU, MICA, NID, CEPT, Deakin University partnership, University of Wollongong partnership

 Cultural & Lifestyle Edge

-High quality of life, lower cost of living, walk-to-work campus design, safety, stable attrition
+High quality of life, lower cost of living, walk-to-work campus design, safety, and stable attrition

-Professionals in this region demonstrate measurably higher retention than metro peers; one global bank’s GCC in GIFT City achieved 92% retention at 12 months against an industry average of 78%, a signal that lifestyle factors compound into operational advantage.
+Professionals in this region demonstrate measurably higher retention than metro peers.
+One global bank's GCC in GIFT City achieved 92% retention at 12 months against an industry average of 78%.

 About Ahmedabad

-Ahmedabad / GIFT City occupies a unique structural position in India’s GCC landscape.
+Ahmedabad/GIFT City occupies a unique structural position in India's GCC landscape.
 The IFSC framework is structurally unreplicable: no other Indian city can offer foreign currency transactions, a unified financial regulator, and a 20-year income tax holiday in combination.
-Ranked #1 among Tier-II cities for GCC readiness by Zinnov in 2024 and 46th in the Global Financial Centres Index 2025, GIFT City is no longer a speculative bet.
+Ranked number one among Tier-II cities for GCC readiness by Zinnov in 2024 and 46th in the Global Financial Centres Index 2025, GIFT City is no longer a speculative bet.
 Over 939 entities have registered in GIFT City, with more than 100 foreign companies present by June 2025, half of which arrived in the preceding 12 months.

 Deep Dive